mwmwaxxeromwmw/gatsby-starter-foundation/src/content/pages/contact.md

 slug: /contact
 title: Contact Moks Auto
 ---
-Got a car that broke down ?
+Got a car or truck that broke down ?
 A key you lost ?
 An electrical fault ?
 A service due ?

 Need a new Vehicle ? or just anything automotive related ?

-We are happy to help.
+We will be glad to help.

 Just send us a message using the form below or you can call us on our mobile number